lucidsoftware/phase_zinc/README.md

 The `scripts` directory contains shell scripts to run these tests.
 Run `scripts/travis.sh` to execute all tests.

 ## How to set up

-## Drawbacks

-Zinc adds non-determinism to builds.
-However this is off-set by significant performance increases when Bazel targets are large.